moe123/coconut/ReadMe.markdown

 - Provide a small set of basic utility classes.
 - Make software development easier by introducing consistent conventions.
-- Emphasizes on code readability, syntax allowing to express concepts in fewer lines of code.
+- Emphasizing code readability, syntax, allowing to express concepts in fewer lines of code.
 - Support Unicode strings and other legacy encodings, UTF-8, i18n and locale comparison.
-- Support for path, filesystem and network access on different platforms.
+- Support for Path, Stream (UTF-16, UTF-8 agnostic parsing and conversion), filesystem and network access on different platforms.
 - Safe and transparent access to the main loop or UI loop queue of the platform e.g safely signaling the UI thread.
 - Object persistence, distribution, concurrency, multi-threading, asynchronous dispatch, shared data, IPC, observer, looper.
 - Provide a level of OS independence, to enhance portability.